 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where hammarite typically forms.
+Look in hydrothermal veins country, the host setting where hammarite typically forms.
 If you start seeing aikinite, galena, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a acicular or prismatic crystals, commonly in radial aggregates or massive habit, so train your eye for that shape before scanning the outcrop.